Are Carbs Bad for You?

 Explanation

 Carbohydrates break down into glucose, your brain's primary fuel and your muscles' preferred energy source for exercise.
 Cutting carbs entirely can cause fatigue, brain fog, and poor athletic performance.
+Understanding whether all calories are equal helps clarify why carb quality matters more than quantity.
 Very low-carb diets work for some people but are not necessary or superior for everyone.

 Complex carbs from whole foods include fiber, which slows digestion, feeds gut bacteria, promotes fullness, and stabilizes blood sugar.
 Whole grains, vegetables, fruits, beans, and legumes are healthy carb sources.
 These are associated with lower risks of heart disease, diabetes, and certain cancers.